Westfield Board of Education

 A. Work Year of Administrators

-1. All Administrators' positions shall be on 12-month contracts:
+1. The following Administrators' positions shall be on 12-month contracts:

 Supervisor of Athletics